seanmcquaid/mcquaid-stacks-cli/src/templates/vite-react/docs/decisions/006-react-hook-form.md

 ## Consequences

-The adoption of React Hook Form is expected to bring numerous benefits to our application's form handling.
+The adoption of React Hook Form is expected to bring numerous benefits to the project's form handling.
 It anticipates reduced complexity and improved performance by minimizing unnecessary re-renders and simplifying form state management.
 However, there might be a learning curve for team members transitioning to React Hook Form, potentially impacting initial form implementations.
 In the long term, leveraging React Hook Form is anticipated to streamline form development, improve user experience, and enhance overall code maintainability.